Yes, Indians do need a visa for chile as well. Are you surprised?

 They replied within a day that the interview has been canceled as I have all other visas.
 The status was soon changed to ‘Payable’.
 Now I didn’t know what this meant.
 I wrote to them multiple times for an explanation but no response.
 Their phone always ends in voicemail which never gets answered.
 I eventually booked my tickets for Delhi when I couldn’t wait any longer.
 I received a response the day I was traveling to Delhi.

 They were really helpful at the embassy though.
 One of the best embassy experiences I had in India.
 As soon as my online application was verified (I had carried a hardcopy), I was given a demand draft slip.
 Had I been able to return with the DD same day, they would have stamped my passport the same day.

 The only issue was getting that DD done as the country was going through a very difficult time with the announcement of demonetization.
 I was backpacking so did not have a cheque book with me and the cash withdrawal limit was much lesser than what I needed.
 Also, people had been queueing in banks since days, There was no cash in any of the ATMs I went to.
 And I did go to quite a lot of them from one end of the city to the other.
 There was no way I could get the required amount.

-A friend who works in a bank helped me out otherwise I don’t think I would have been able to enter Chile at all as they don’t give Visa that easy to Indians outside the country of residence.
+A friend who works in a bank helped me out otherwise I don’t think I would have been able to enter Chile at all as attaining Chile Visa for Indians outside the country of residence can be a challenge.

 Eventually, everything turned out well and I had all the Visas I was hoping to get minus Uruguay (I eventually didn’t go to that country).